SpecDD Language Specification

 Example:

-result invoice status: created
+result itinerary status: updated

 Example body entries are normal mixed-entry body entries.